matrix-org/matrix-spec-proposals/proposals/3879-trusted-key-forwards.md

 trusted.
 If the property is set to `false` or is absent, this indicates that the session cannot be trusted.

-The recipient can trust the session if:
+The recipient should trust the session if and only if all of the following is true:

 - the `m.forwarded_room_key` event marks the key as trusted,
-- the recipient and forwarder belong to the same user, and
+- the recipient and forwarding devices belong to the same user, and
 - the forwarder has been verified (e.g. by verifying the device directly, or via cross-signing).

 Note that this depends on the forwarder being able to determine whether it trusts the session.
-The forwarder can mark the session as trusted if:
+The forwarder can mark the session as trusted if any of the following is true:

 - it created the session;
 - it received the session from the session creator via an `m.room_key` message;